heraldgo/heraldd/README.md

 }
 ```

-Then these files will be transferred back to the herald daemon server
+Then these files will be transferred back to the Herald Daemon server
 and kept in `data_dir`.
 The final result will also include these files with local path.